-5. What preventative care do you provide to the parent dogs?
+5. What preventive care do you provide to the parent dogs?

 A measure of the quality of care provided for the puppies can be evidence by the care delivered to the parent dogs.
 Ideally, the parent dogs should have a yearly examination by a licensed veterinarian, fecal examination, vaccinations for Bordetella (kennel cough), a distemper combination vaccine (such as DHLPP), and be on routine flea, tick, and heartworm prevention (this may vary depending on your dog’s exposure and geographic location).
 Optional vaccines include Lyme and the canine flu, which depend on disease risk.

 6. Have the parent dogs had health problems?